illinois-impact/ece408_project/README.md

 You can see how much time MXNet is spending on a variety of the operators.
+Each line correspnds to a CUDA kernel or an API call.
+There are columns corresponding to percentage of time consumed, total time, number of calls, and average/min/max time of those calls.

+You can find more information about nvprof in the [CUDA Toolkit Documentation](http://docs.nvidia.com/cuda/profiler-users-guide/index.html#nvprof-overview)

 ## Milestone 2
 **A New CPU Convolution Layer in MxNet: Due Friday November 17th, 2017**